Jambrose777/JacobAmbroseWCAStatistics/SumOfRanksFirstLetter/README.md

-# Sum Of Ranks By First Name
+# Sum Of Ranks By First Letter

-Last Computed 2/28/2018
+Last Computed 3/1/2018

 # Description
 This program calculates the sum of ranks by first name for all single and average events.